History ｜ Chronological Table

 Established P&P Technology Center Otsu at Otsu plant.

-Started melting and forming operations for FPD-related glass substrates in Korea (Paju City).
+Started melting and forming operations for FPD-related glass in Korea (Paju City).

 Launched the new brand “Dinorex” specialty glass for chemical strengthenings.